khattab-o8/Cpp-Projects/Project 03 - Bank Management System (using functional programming approach)/README.md

    Displays a list of all registered clients along with their details.

 2. **Add New Client**
-   Allows the user to add a new clients by entering their details.
+   Allows the user to add new clients by entering their details.

 3. **Delete Client**
    Removes an existing client from the system by specifying their unique identifier.